dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Low**: Simple decisions with minimal metadata, such as `{ "result": true }` or `{ "decision": "permit" }`.
 * **Medium**: Decisions include multiple structured attributes or small lists (e.g., a few allowed object IDs, scopes, or roles).
 Example: `{ "allowed_projects": ["A", "B"] }`.
-* **High**: Large or complex result sets, such as thousands of object IDs, deeply nested structures, or partial object representations.
+* **High**: Large or complex result sets, such as thousands of object IDs.
 These often require pagination or streaming.
 Example: `{ "resources": ["doc1", "doc2", ..., "doc5000"] }`.

 ### Policy Input Data Distribution Strategies

+While the [input data freshness](#input-data-freshness) dimension defines how quickly data changes must be reflected in access control decisions, [input data cardinality](#input-data-cardinality) constrains the amount of information that can be practically stored or cached, limiting the ability to fully achieve that reflection.

-As can be seen from the discussion of the [Authorization Patterns](#authorization-patterns), approaches based on embedded or external PDPs face the following common challenges: how to distribute relevant data and policies to the PDP.
-This subsection outlines three primary strategies for distributing data to PDPs, each having distinct trade-offs, and their suitability depends on the specific PDP type (e.g., PBAC, ReBAC, or NGAC), the system’s requirements for performance, scalability, and data freshness.
+This tension highlights a broader challenge for all approaches relying on embedded or external PDPs: how to make the right data available at evaluation time without overwhelming the system.
+To address this challenge, different strategies for distributing input data to PDPs have emerged.
+Each comes with distinct trade-offs, and their suitability depends on the PDP type (e.g., PBAC, ReBAC, NGAC) as well as on system requirements for performance, scalability, and freshness.

-Each strategy addresses different operational challenges.
-While out-of-band push introduces more complexity, it remains essential in scenarios where repeated on-demand fetching or large-scale request-time injection become bottlenecks.
-No single strategy fits all use cases — most mature systems combine them based on data characteristics, performance needs, and architectural constraints.
+Each strategy addresses different operational concerns, and no single approach works universally.
+Mature systems often combine them, guided by data characteristics, performance targets, and architectural constraints.

 #### On-Demand Data Pull